Natural Resource Division Projects

 • Demolition of the current parking lot, ranger station, and restrooms completed July 22, 2022.

-• Valley Rain Construction has been selected as the project contractor.
+• Valley Rain Construction was selected as the project contractor.
 Valley Rain is an award-winning contractor with extensive experience constructing parks, trailheads, and other recreational facilities.
 They recently completed renovations at Piestewa Peak in the Phoenix Mountains Preserve.

 Trail 25